urbanairship/ios-library/README.md

 $ brew install carthage
 ```

-Specify the Urban Airship iOS SDK in your cartfile:
+Specify the Airship iOS SDK in your cartfile:

 ```txt
 github "urbanairship/ios-library"